FoxyCart/foxyshop/readme.txt

 == Upgrade Notice ==

-= 4.6.2 =
+= 4.6.3 =
-WP_Widget Fix For WordPress 4.3 Compatibility
+Properly Listening for FoxyCart Date Format on Subs